The new year is the perfect time to take stock of your life.

 For many, this is about making changes to diet or exercise routines.
-And that's fine, but motorcycle enthusiasts may have different resolutions in mind such as being a being a better rider or just riding more in general.
+And that's fine, but motorcycle enthusiasts may have different resolutions, such as being a better rider or riding more in general.

 Every type of motorcycle rider can benefit from these resolutions.
 Our motorcycling resolutions range from the practical (find the right insurance policy for you) to the adventurous (plan a cross-country road trip with your best friends).

 Motorcycle Safety Courses teach the foundations for better riding techniques.
-The introductory courses are perfect for prospective riders and new riders with only a few miles under their belt.
+The introductory courses are perfect for prospective and new riders with only a few miles under their belt.

 If you've never been on a motorcycle before, this is your chance to try one out.
 A bonus is that a passing grade allows you to skip the road test when getting your "M" endorsement in most states.

 Check out a Harley-Davidson® Riding Academy or the Motorcycle Safety Foundation website to see what's available in your area.

-May 2022 be the year you finally purchase the new-to-you classic you've been drooling over since childhood, the factory-fresh showroom model, or a basic certified pre-owned as your first bike.
+May 2023 be the year you finally purchase the new-to-you classic you've been drooling over since childhood, the factory-fresh showroom model, or a basic certified pre-owned as your first bike.

-Make a call to one of our agents today to discuss insuring your bike with Harley-Davidson® Insurance Services, no matter what type of motorcycle you ride.
+Call one of our agents today to discuss insuring your bike with Harley-Davidson® Insurance Services, no matter what motorcycle you ride.

 Whether you are ATGATT (all the gear all the time) or just pop on a helmet, it's essential to not skimp on your motorcycle gear—it can save your life.
 We think it's worth investing in the best equipment you can afford because you never know when you'll need it.